-1. The Authority has established a Remuneration Committee (known to Human Tissue Authority (HTA) staff as RemCo) to agree the remuneration strategy on behalf of the Authority.
-The Remuneration Committee will achieve this by ensuring that it is compliant with government policy on remuneration in Arm's Length Bodies (ALBs), and that the needs of the organisation in relation to recruitment and retention are fully considered.
+- 1. The Human Tissues Authority (HTA) has established a Remuneration Committee (known to HTA as RemCo) with the formal role of agreeing the remuneration strategy on behalf of the board.
+The Remuneration Committee will achieve this by ensuring that the strategy is compliant with government policy on remuneration in arm's length bodies (ALBs), and that the needs of the organisation in relation to recruitment and retention are fully considered. - In addition, separate from the formal governance responsibilities of RemCo (as set out above) the board consider RemCo to be a suitable forum to offer informal support and act as a sounding board, to the Chief Executive, on the wider culture and people issues.